jamesabela/glossary/README.md

 # glossary
 A glossary of computer science terms for A level.
-Uses tkinter...
-Coz its the BEST GUI...
+Uses tkinter.